Annealed almost periodic entropy: Distribution of Verblunsky coefficients

 Now consider again a random $n$-dimensional unitary representation $\pi$ for some large $n$, and fix an orthonormal $k$-tuple $V$ in $\bbC^{\oplus n}$.
 We can turn the results of the previous section into a description of the distribution of $(\Phi^\pi_V)[F]$ for each grounded set $F$.
-This in turn is the key to our proof of Theorem~\ref{mainthm:LDP}.
+In the next chapter this enables our proof of Theorem~\ref{mainthm:LDP}.

 Let $Q^\pi[F] := (\Phi^\pi_V)[F]$ to lighten notation.
 The description is recursive from one grounded set $F$ to an enlargement $F\cup g$ in direction $t$.
 When $Q^\pi[F]$ is nonsingular, let

 be the Verblunsky coefficient of $Q^\pi[F\cup g]$ over $Q^\pi[F]$ (Definition~\ref{dfn:Verb}).
 This is a random element of that space of contractions once we condition on the event that it is well-defined.
 For notation, recall the distributions $\s_{n,\ell,k}$ on the space of contractions $\Xi(k,\ell)$ defined in~\eqref{eq:projected-contraction-dist}.